 Subscribe & Share

 Thanks for checking out our introduction to single-sided deafness & cochlear implants.
-Next in this series, we’ll be looking at sound localization with binaural hearing and tinnitus suppression with cochlear implants, so stay tuned!
+Next in this series, we’ll be looking at sound localization with binaural hearing and why a natural pitch match is so important with cochlear implants, so stay tuned!

 Don’t miss any of our articles—subscribe now!